alphagov/forms/design/features/file-upload/README.md

 *Email mockup containing the information submitted in the form with attachments.*

-When a form is submitted the responses get sent to an email to processing teams.
-The email would contain the question answers in the body of an email in a structured way.
+When a form is submitted the responses get sent via email to the form processing team.
+The question answers are included in the email body text in a structured way.

-Answers to file upload questions are displayed under a questions text in the format of the uploaded file name and type.
-And each has appended content saying "(attached to this email)".
+Answers to file upload questions are displayed under the question text in the format of the uploaded file name and type.
+Each being appended with the content "(attached to this email)".
 To make it clear that the answer is an attachment and to help form processors match up the right uploaded file to the right question.

 ## Measuring

-The first release of file upload for [GOV.UK](http://GOV.UK) Forms is mostly essential functionality with limitations, and we know there is more we could do to make it better for form creators and form fillers.
+The first release of file upload for GOV\.UK Forms is mostly essential functionality with limitations, and we know there is more we could do to make it better for form creators and form fillers.
 We have implemented ways to measure the use of the feature, so that we can understand and prioritise any problematic parts to address.
 We check for:

-- What is the impact of file upload features on completion rate?
+- What the impact of the file upload feature has on completion rate?
 Do people drop off more often?
 - How often do people try to upload the wrong file format or size?
 What is the format?
-- Do people open the ‘detail’ component on what files are accepted
+- Do people open the ‘detail’ component on what file types are accepted?
-- How often do form creators try to add more than 4 file upload questions
+- How often do form creators try to add more than 4 file upload questions?

 Other things we measure:

 - How many forms use a file upload question
-- What are most common uploaded file types and sizes
+- What are the most common uploaded file types and sizes

 ## What we didn’t do and why